nairouz/R-GAE/README.md

 * **Mohamed Fawzi Touati** - *Grad Student (Université du Québec à Montréal)*
 * **Riadh Ksantini** - *Professor (University of Bahrain)*

-## Acknowledgments

-* The implementation of all GAE models are inspired from (https://github.com/tkipf/gae).
-* The implementation of GMM-VGAE is also inspired from (https://github.com/GuHongyang/VaDE-pytorch).

 ## Citation